Quantum Thermodynamics of Open Quantum Systems: Nature of Thermal Fluctuations: Illustrative Open Quantum System Models

-We find out the HMF numerically for this model using Eq.~\eqref{eq_Hamiltonian_of_mean_force}.
-It is found to be diagonal in form, though not equal to $H_S$ in the strong coupling regime.
-It is, however, the same as the bare Hamiltonian in the weak coupling regime.
-The specific heat capacity $C_S(T)$ and related quantities as a function of temperature are plotted in Fig.~\ref{fig_1_qubit_decoherence_model_heat_capacity}.
+where $\ket{0} = \left(1~~0\right)^T$, and $\ket{1} = \left(0~~1\right)^T$.
+As can be seen from the above equation, $\mathcal{H}^*_S$ is diagonal in the energy eigenbasis of the system's bare Hamiltonian (computational basis), though not equal to $H_S$ in the strong coupling and low-temperature regime.
+It is, however, the same as the bare Hamiltonian in the weak coupling and high-temperature regime.

+This behavior of the HMF can be observed in Fig.~\ref{fig_hs_norm_single_qubit_model}, where we plot the variation of the Hilbert-Schmidt norm $\|\mathcal{H}_S^* - H_S\|_2$ as a function of temperature and the system bath coupling strength.
+The norm of the difference between the HMF and the bare Hamiltonian of the system increases as we decrease the temperature and increase the coupling strength.
+At higher temperatures and lower coupling strengths, the HMF is equal to the bare Hamiltonian of the system.
+A similar behavior was observed for a spin-chain system in~\cite{PhysRevE.110.014111}.
+Further, the factors $p$ and $q$ depend on the temperature $T$ and the coupling strength between the system and the bath, and in the weak coupling and high-temperature limit $p\rightarrow\frac{\omega_0}{2}$ and $q\rightarrow\frac{-\omega_0}{2}$.
+The effective Gibbs state $\hat \zeta_S (\beta)$ using the HMF for the single-qubit model, Eq.~\eqref{eq_single_qubit_hmf}, is given by